zhaohui-yang/CARS/README.md

 ### Introduction

-This repository contains the codes of CARS searching by considering the number of parameters and latency.
+This repository contains the codes of CARS searching by considering acc + (params/latency).

 ### Results